America’s Independent, Licensed Beer Distributors Celebrate Independent, Licensed Taverns

 “With more beer choices than ever before, bars and taverns are where consumer tastes are developed, and new styles and brands are discovered,” said John Bodnovich, executive director of American Beverage Licensees.
 “Local beer distributors deliver the beers – and product knowledge – to bars and taverns so they can meet the needs of their customers.”

 “It’s a great American tradition to gather with family, friends or colleagues to enjoy a cold beer in their local bar or tavern,” said NBWA President & CEO Craig Purser.
 “America’s beer distributors are proud to partner with bar and tavern owners as part of an open and independent system that helps new brands get to market and offers consumers their choice of the largest international brands and the smallest local brews all on the same menu and bar tap.”

 “So when you head out to your local watering hole this May, be sure to raise a glass and offer a toast to a system that works so well for brewers, distributors, retailers – and most importantly – the consumer,” Purser added.

-The National Beer Wholesalers Association (NBWA) represents the interests of America’s 3,300 licensed, independent beer distributor operations in every state, congressional district and media market across the country.
+The National Beer Wholesalers Association (NBWA) represents the interests of America’s more than 3,000 licensed, independent beer distributor operations in every state, congressional district and media market across the country.
 Beer distributors are committed to ensuring alcohol is provided safely and responsibly to consumers of legal drinking age through the three-tier, state-based system of alcohol regulation and distribution.
-To learn more about America’s beer distributors, visit www.nbwa.org.
-For additional updates from NBWA, subscribe to The Daily Brew newsletter, follow @NBWABeer on Twitter, watch NBWA videos on YouTube and visit https://www.facebook.com/pages/NBWABeer.
+To learn more about America’s beer distributors, visit www.AmericasBeerDistributors.com.
+For additional updates from NBWA, subscribe to The Daily Brew newsletter, follow @NBWABeer on Twitter, watch NBWA videos on www.youtube.com/NBWABeer and like the NBWA Facebook page at https://www.facebook.com/NBWABeer.